dewynl/msc-ai-capstone-project/docs/dissertation.md

 **Function Call Syntax Optimization:** The research demonstrated that function call generation is significantly more learnable for smaller models than direct JSON generation, with implications for other structured generation tasks.

-**Error Recovery Architecture:** The multi-stage parsing approach with domain-specific repair heuristics proved essential for production reliability, suggesting similar approaches for other domain-specific applications.
+**Format-Agnostic Parsing Architecture:** The intelligent information extraction approach with pattern-based semantic extraction proved essential for production reliability, enabling T5 to focus on educational content generation without syntactic precision requirements.
+This approach suggests broader applications for separating semantic generation from structural construction in domain-specific AI systems.

 **Educational Validation Integration:** Incorporating domain knowledge directly into the execution engine enabled sophisticated validation that improved both reliability and educational appropriateness.